TarotFooling/TarotNAI/README.md

 It's like totally cool yo.

-# This project is not affiliated with NovelAI any issues experienced while using the UI should not be reported to NAI but instead to issues.
+# This project is not affiliated with NovelAI.
+Any issues experienced while using the UI should not be reported to NAI but instead to issues.
 I will perform voodoo on you if you bother the NAI team about this.

 ![The TarotNAI interface](docs/screenshot.png)